dangarmat/dangarmat.github.io/_posts/2017-11-26-Hello-World.md

 tags: R
 ---

-This is a first post to see if this works.
-This simulated Normal(0,1) different times and shows how smaller samples can vary quite a bit more from the true distribution than large samples.
-This shows where I'd like to go with this too - adding a function that can call this.
-It's not a fascinating picture, although there is a deep mystery in there, or several.
+This simulates Normal(0,1) showing smaller samples can vary much more than large samples from the true distribution.
+Maybe it's not a fascinating picture, although there is a deep mystery or two in there.
 Can we know the truth?
 Isn't everything we know based on a sample?
-Is everything we beleive subject to future information?
+Is everything we beleive, like these three rnorms, an incomplete story?

 ```r
 require(tidyverse)